wp-plugins/insert-link-class/readme.txt

 1. Download the Insert Link Class Plugin.
 2. In your Wordpress Administration, go to Plugins > Add New > Upload, and select the plugin ZIP file.
 3. Activate the plugin
-4. You’ll see a Link Classes option appear on the menu; use this to add, edit and delete custom classes.
+4. You'll see a Link Classes option appear on the menu; use this to add, edit and delete custom classes.

 == Frequently Asked Questions ==